 Identity and access management

-Identity and Access Management defines the identity providers and accounts used for administrators of and subscribers to Citrix Cloud and its offerings.
+Identity and Access Management defines the identity providers and accounts used for Citrix Cloud administrators and workspace subscribers.

-By default, Citrix Cloud uses the Citrix Identity provider to manage the identity information for all users in your Citrix Cloud account.
-You can change this to use Azure Active Directory instead.
+By default, Citrix Cloud uses the Citrix identity provider to manage your Citrix Cloud account.
+Citrix identity provider authenticates Citrix Cloud administrators only.

 Administrators use their identity to access Citrix Cloud, perform management activities, and install the Citrix Cloud Connector.